FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] Did you specify not only how things should be but what has to change from the current way?
 - [ ] Can a time estimation be provided?
 - [ ] Are things consistent with design guidelines that exist?
+- [ ] Are there conflicting in-progress specs that should be considered?
 - [ ] Are acronyms being used defined somewhere?
 - [ ] Are the strings defined that will be used?
 Remember to follow up after seeing real builds and get all string changes in by the time it is on Dev channel.
 - [ ] Does your spec mention a specific version?
 In most cases this shouldn't be done, it's ok to drive for a specific version but most things should ride the trains.